aks5bx/SimCSE/README.md

 ## Executive Summary

 As noted, we develop two extensions to further validate the results from the SimCSE paper.
 We briefly describe them here, but in-depth explanations of both of the extensions can be found in our final paper.
+Again, we link our final paper [here](https://github.com/aks5bx/SimCSE/blob/main/SimCSE_Analysis_Paper.pdf).

 ### Extension 1: Training and Comparing BERT Model vs SimCSE Model on Sentiment Prediction Task